nepfaff/drake-blender-recorder/README.md

 You might want to start with a pre-defined Blender scene that the Drake objects should be added to using the `--blend_file` flag.

-The run your simulation as usual.
+Then run your simulation as usual.
 Note that every render request from a Blender camera will trigger the recording of a new keyframe.

 The example simulation script shows how to set up such a Blender camera and can be run